kgar/GMS2-FriendlyCosmonaut-DialogueSystem/to-do.md

 - Provide scrollability to choice, so any number of options can appear in the textbox
   - This should include arrow pointers up and down in the center x / top and bottom y of the textbox; the arrows should only appear for their corresponding direction when that direction is accessible
   - Can I make it so scrolling is smooth, with strings of text scrolling in and out of view instead of instantly changing?
+- Update choice pointer to animate
+  - Subtle bounce effect where the arrow accelerates to the right, bounces back very slowly, then repeats

 ## Refactoring
 - Create specMaxIndex variable for obj and use it.